ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 #### Definition
  - A controller contains a set of controller methods
- - A controller method is the execution script for a post type's action.
+ - A controller method is the execution script for a entity type's action.

 #### Location
-They are stored in `C:\laravel-apps\fundamental-mechanisms-app\app\Http\Controllers` in a controller file together with the other controllers that are also associated with the same post type.
+They are stored in `C:\laravel-apps\fundamental-mechanisms-app\app\Http\Controllers` in a controller file together with the other controllers that are also associated with the same entity type.

 #### Controller types
 - Note: these are merely examples of controllers types there are in fact more
-- Create post
+- Create entity
-- Read post
+- Read entity
-- Update post
+- Update entity
-- Delete post
+- Delete entity